- How to Clean Makeup Brushes

 A quick roundup around Cosmetify headquarters and we found some shocking answers.
 But fear not, all can be rectified with a simple weekly wash.
 Giving your brushes a deep clean is a simple solution to attaining a pimple-free, picture-perfect complexion and we really should be pencilling it in our diary more often.

 But what exactly is the best way to clean makeup brushes?
-Luckily for you we’ve collated all the best products and tips, as well as our complete guide to makeup brush cleaners.
+Luckily for you we’ve collated all the best products and tips.

 Let's get to it!